nyangweso-rodgers/Programming-in-Java/README.md

   - Examples of legal identifiers: age, $salary, `_value`, `__1_value`.
   - Examples of illegal identifiers: 123abc, -salary.

+# Java Garbage Collection

+- **Garbage Collection** is the process by which Java performs automatic memory management.
+When Java programs run on **JVM**, objects are created on the **heap**.
+When some objects no longer needed. **Garbage Collection** will find the, delete them to free up memory.

 # Resources

 1. [JDK 21 Documentation](https://docs.oracle.com/en/java/javase/21/index.html)